billyfung/node-beginner/README.md

 ### Setup for OS X
 Go to [https://nodejs.org/en/](https://nodejs.org/en/) and use the package installer, it makes everything much simplier compared to older options of having to download binary and unpack.
 The package installer also installs npm for you, which is the node package manager.

 If you run into errors, the best bet would be to search on Google for the error and see what options people have available to solve.
-For now this tutorial will only be for OS X, since that is what I am most comfortable with.
-In the future, Linux steps will be added.
+For now this tutorial will only be for OS X.

 To check that everything is working correctly so far, try running the commands:
 ```